Category:Scraping Tools

 Pros

-• Best success rate in the industry: Hit 98.44% average success rate, the highest among all providers tested.
-Even on heavily protected targets, the reliability held up where other providers struggled.
+- Best success rate in the industry: the highest among all providers in our latest benchmark, with reliability holding up even on heavily protected targets

 Cons

-• Static pricing hurts on basic sites: You’ll pay $1.50 per 1K requests even for simple pages that competitors scrape for $0.10-$0.20.
-That’s a 10x markup for lightweight operations where the infrastructure overhead isn’t necessary.
+- Static pricing hurts on basic sites: You'll pay $1.50 per 1K requests even for simple pages that competitors scrape for cents.
+That's a heavy markup for lightweight operations where the infrastructure overhead isn't necessary.

 ZenRows vs Bright Data